omeriko10/engine/README.txt

 And more.

-The search engine is measured by the running time of the presser phase and the retrieval results.
+The search engine is measured by the running time of the parser phase and the retrieval results.